danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 The problem is that nothing works end-to-end until the very last piece lands.
 Vertical slices are better: each ticket delivers a thin, end-to-end piece of functionality that a user can actually exercise.
 You can demo it, get feedback, and catch integration issues before investing in the next slice.

 When I describe a feature to an AI assistant and explicitly ask for vertical slices, it produces a breakdown that I'd estimate takes me about 70% of the way there.
 I usually need to adjust priorities, merge some tickets that are too granular, or add edge cases it missed.
-But the structure — the act of identifying what the thin slices are — is done in minutes instead of the hour-plus it used to take me staring at a blank Jira board.
+But the structure — the act of identifying what the thin slices are — comes from the conversation itself rather than staring at a blank Jira board.

 Once I approve the breakdown, I use an [MCP server](https://modelcontextprotocol.io) for the ticketing system to have the assistant create the tickets directly.
-What used to be an afternoon of writing tickets becomes a focused thirty-minute session.

 ## Managing Your TODO List